Hugovdberg/PIconnect/docs/tutorials/summaries.rst

 ***********************************************

 The PI system allows multiple types of summaries to be calculated from data.
-To get the maximum value of a :any:`PIPoint` in the last 14 days, you would use the :any:`PIPoint.summary` method.
+To get the maximum value of a :class:`~PIconnect.PI.PIPoint` in the last 14 days, you would use the :any:`PIPoint.summary` method.
 This takes at least three arguments, `start_time`, `end_time` and `summary_types`, as shown in the following code:

 .. code-block:: python